kocmozzz/kPresentation/README.md

 #kPresentation

 Presentation engine that supports multiple presentations on page and keyboard control.
+User left/right arrows, space, enter and esc to navigate.

 ##TODO